by Elizabeth Peterson, MFA

-Treatment options for coronary artery disease include: lifestyle changes, such as diet and exercise, medications that can reduce the narrowing in the arteries or prevent it from getting worse, medications that prevent or treat angina, invasive cardiac procedures that restore blood flow inside the coronary arteries through the use of balloons, surgical procedures that bypass blockages in the coronary arteries.
+Treatment options for coronary artery disease include: lifestyle changes, such as diet and exercise; medications that can reduce the narrowing in the coronary arteries or prevent it from getting worse; medications that prevent or treat angina; invasive cardiac procedures that restore blood flow inside the coronary arteries through the use of balloons; surgical procedures that bypass blockages in the coronary arteries.

-Most coronary angioplasties last between one and three hours.
+Most coronary angiographies last 1-2 hours.
 You will remain awake for the procedure, but may be offered a sedative to help you relax.
 To begin the procedure, you will be placed on a table equipped with a fluoroscope.
 The fluoroscope will x-ray your heart and coronary arteries from many angles.